 ABOUT

-SHIPS in the SKY is a social history arts project by Esther Johnson that records the many lives of Hull’s former Co-op and BHS building.
-With a focus on peoples’ role in ‘place-making’, the project aims to stimulate new perspectives of mid-century public art and the built environment.
+SHIPS in the SKY is a social history and arts project by Esther Johnson that explores the many lives of the former Hull Co-operative central premises and British Home Stores.
+Focusing on public art and people’s role in place-making, the project invites new perspectives on mid-century public art and the built environment.

 PROJECT ELEMENTS

-• EVENTS to discuss the varied strands of the project
+to discuss the varied strands of the project.

 Evoking peoples’ navigation and memories of the public realm, the project aims to stimulate new perspectives of public art and the built environment, through:

-• a SHIPS in the SKY research blog
+• a SHIPS in the SKY project blog

 Alan Boyson’s THREE SHIPS and FISH murals have inspired multiple art works in and beyond the City of Hull.